-- Produce graduates who understand the structures, concepts and processes related to life at the various levels of biological organization. - Produce graduates who are skillful in biological research and equipment use, including the ability to think logically and analytically, as well as proficiency in written and oral communication.Produce graduates who are satisfied with their biology education after they leave the university. - Produce graduates who have an understanding of biblical morality, are able to make ethical decisions, and are sensitive to protecting biological, human and environmental health.
+- Produce graduates who understand what the enterprise of science is and how key ideas in biology are developed. - Produce graduates who understand the structures, concepts and processes related to life at the various levels of biological organization. - Produce graduates who are skillful in biological research and equipment use, including the ability to think logically and analytically, as well as proficiency in written and oral communication.Produce graduates who are satisfied with their biology education after they leave the university. - Produce graduates who have an understanding of biblical morality, are able to make ethical decisions, and are sensitive to protecting biological, human and environmental health.